axelerant-trainings/usecaselabs-drupal-backend-development-d10/web/modules/custom/internal_event_details/README.md

 ## Usage

-- The module adds a block `Internal Event Details` in the homepage sidebar region which displays a custom message
+- The module adds a block `Internal Event Details` which the adminstrators can manage
 - The administrator user can update the message, add link(optional) and an end-time
 - The administrator user can set the roles to which this block would be shown
 - When the end time has passed, the block should not be shown on the page